CNFUN ELECTIONS 2026: Steering Committee Member

 Pediatrician

-I am a general pediatrician and the medical director of CHU Sainte-Justine Neonatal Follow-Up Program in Montreal.
-I received my MD from McGill University (’01) and a pediatric degree from the University of Montreal (’06).
-I also trained at Brown University, Providence (Rhode Island, USA) to gain clinical and research knowledge in developmental follow-up of infants born preterm or with neonatal complications.
-I have a master’s degree in epidemiology and biostatistics from McGill University.
-I am a senior clinical research scholar from the Quebec Health Research Funds.
+Thuy Mai Luu is a general pediatrician and the medical director of CHU Sainte-Justine Neonatal Follow-Up Program in Montreal.
+She received her MD from McGill University (’01) and a pediatric degree from the Université de Montréal (’06).
+She trained at Brown University, Providence (Rhode Island, USA) to gain clinical and research knowledge in developmental follow-up of infants born preterm or with neonatal complications.
+She holds a master’s degree in epidemiology and biostatistics from McGill University.
+She is a clinical research scholar from the Quebec Health Research Funds.

-My research focuses on long-term neurodevelopmental and physical health outcomes following preterm birth, from infancy to adulthood, looking at risk and resiliency factors along with best screening strategies to enhance clinical follow-up.
-I have been involved with CNFUN since 2009.
-I am very proud of all our achievements as a network in partnership with researchers, clinicians across several disciplines, and, most importantly, families.
+Her research focuses on long-term neurodevelopmental and physical health outcomes following preterm birth, from infancy to adulthood, looking at risk and resiliency factors along with best screening strategies to enhance clinical follow-up.
+She has been involved with CNFUN since 2009.
+She is very proud of CNFUN’s achievements that have been made possible with a strong partnership with researchers, clinician across several disciplines, and, most importantly, families.

 Anne Synnes MDCM MHSc FRCPC